Ryanel/Cedille/doc/README.md

 --------------------
 * Physical Memory Manager doesn't understand sections.
 Either set those frames as used, or scrap it
 * Document interfaces for porting (shims)
+* Document interfaces for subsystems.
+* Rewrite PMM to use a consistent interface for storing used frames - even supporting multiple interfaces.
+(Stack, commit to bitmap)
 * Kernel Debugger

 Easy Goals
 --------------------
-* Move configuation variables to their own file, or cedille/kconfig.h
+* Move configuration variables to their own file, or cedille/kconfig.h

 Stretch Goals
 --------------------